-Municipal Solid Waste (MSW) amounting to some 295,000 t.p.a.
+- Municipal Solid Waste (MSW) amounting to some 282,000 tons per annum (tpa).
 This is largely household waste collected from the kerbside by district councils (using commercial contractors) or delivered by individuals to Household Recycling Centres (HRCs) and then disposed of by the County Council (using commercial facilities).
-A lot is known about this waste.

-- Commercial and Industrial Waste (C&I) collected from commercial premises and factories by private waste contractors under contractual arrangements with the generator of the waste and then disposed of to commercial facilities.
+A lot is known about this waste. - Commercial and Industrial Waste (C&I) collected from commercial premises and factories by private waste contractors under contractual arrangements with the generator of the waste and then disposed of to commercial facilities.
 Because this waste is often transported across county borders for treatment, there are no reliable figures for the amount of this waste arising in Gloucestershire.
-The most reliable figure is the amount of this waste being processed in the county - 375,000 t.p.a.
-Some studies have indicated that the amount arising might be only 250,000 t.p.a and the rest is imported waste.
+The most reliable figure is the amount of this waste being processed in the county 375,000 tpa.
+Some studies have indicated that the amount arising might be only 250,000 tpa and the rest is imported waste.
 This is disputed both by the County Council and the waste industry.
 It is known that the composition of C&I waste at source is similar to MSW. - Construction and Demolition Waste.
-This largely inert waste is handled by the waste industry and the amount managed is about 295,000 t.p.a. - Metals from a variety of sources amounting to about 130,000 t.p.a.
+This largely inert waste is handled by the waste industry and the amount managed is about 295,000 tpa. - Metals from a variety of sources amounting to about 130,000 tpa.
 This a largely segregated stream of waste handled through specialized, often quite small, facilities. - Hazardous Waste which is or contains materials which make it harmful to health or the environment; obvious examples are oil and asbestos.
-This waste stream amounts to 90,000 t.p.a. being both arisings in Gloucestershire and waste imported from neighbouring counties.
+This waste stream amounts to 90,000 tpa being both arisings in Gloucestershire and waste imported from neighbouring counties.
 It is handled through one specialized dedicated commercial facility at Wingmoor Farm.

-This policy is mainly concerned with MSW and C&I waste.
+This policy statement is mainly concerned with MSW and C&I waste.

 Up to 2006 MSW in Gloucestershire grew year on year reflecting increasing numbers of households and rising prosperity.
-Projections of these past trends showed MSW growing by 1.6% p.a until 2020.
-However since 2006 the amount of MSW has declined year on year even though the number of households has continued to increase.
-This means people are producing less waste.
-Some of this is due to changes in the way waste is collected, e.g. fortnightly non-recyclable waste collection, and some is due to the economic downturn.
-However there is also evidence of changing habits.
-Forecasting future arisings is subject to great uncertainty as it depends on the extent to which initiatives to reduce waste continue, the rate of growth of households, the fact that the population is getting older and how quickly we have economic recovery and rising consumer expenditure.
+Projections of these past trends showed MSW growing by 1.6% per annum until 2020.
+However since 2006 the amount of MSW declined year on year until 2014 even though the number of households had continued to increase.
+This meant that people were producing less waste.
+Some of this was probably due to changes in the way waste was collected, e.g. fortnightly non-recyclable waste collection, and some was due to the economic downturn.
+There is also evidence of changing habits.
+However since 2014 MSW has increased again though it is too early to know whether this is a trend or just a blip.
+Forecasting future arisings is subject to great uncertainty as it depends on the extent to which initiatives to reduce waste continue, the rate of growth of households, the fact that the population is getting older and how the economy will perform and translate into rising consumer expenditure.
 It is possible that there will be no further growth in arisings up to 2020.